 The product design team draws inspiration from the UK's rich history of invention and engineering, as well as from the wider world of industry; inspiration for RHA product has been drawn from diverse sources: from aerospace technologies to musical instruments centuries old.

 The first priority in the product development cycle is to answer the question 'what can we do better?'.
-Innovation is at the core of every RHA product from the initial ideas stage; we strive to ensure RHA products features a new and better way of delivering premium listening experiences.

 Design concepts are brought to life using modelling clay, to get an idea for how they will look and feel, before detailed CAD drawings are produced for initial prototyping via 3D printing.
-Simultaneously, technological concepts are prototyped for feasibility using design concepts to inform choices.
-Both design and technology concepts are continually assessed, refined and - if necessary - eliminated until they are ready to be tested together.

 Following initial testing, prototypes are created using full, consumer-grade materials.
 Audio and electronic components are extensively tested, tuned and recalibrated until everyone is happy with every aspect.

-Every RHA headphone has the driver and housing developed in tandem to ensure that they work together to create clear, accurate sound.
+The end of this stage is a 'golden sample' - a fully functioning, and finished product from which production can be designed.
 This process takes more time than any other stage of development.
-The end of this stage is a 'golden sample' - a fully functioning, and finished product from which production can be designed.

 Finally, RHA products are ready to be produced.
 Production often involves many stages; from the casting of metal to create durable housings, through the knurling machinery used to create the sturdy, textured terminations, to the hand-polished finished.